moshen/wasmagic/README.md

 ## About

-A [WebAssembly](https://webassembly.org/) compiled version of [libmagic](https://www.darwinsys.com/file/) with a simple API for Node.
+A [WebAssembly](https://webassembly.org/) compiled version of [libmagic](https://www.darwinsys.com/file/) with a simple API for Node, Bun, or Deno.
 WASMagic provides accurate filetype detection with zero prod dependencies.

 ## Usage